marph91/jimmy/docs/formats/day_one.md

-This page describes how to convert notes from Day One to Markdown.
+# Convert from Day One to Markdown

 ## General Information